 Figure 3.
 Roborun+

-Step 2: Locate your drive system’s USB port and connect the motor controller to your computer using the USB type B cable, shown below in Figure 4.
+Step 2: Locate your DRIVE CASTER® system’s USB port and connect the motor controller to your computer using the USB type B cable below in Figure 4.

 Figure 4.
 Roboteq’s USB Port

 Step 3: Power your drive system by turning it on.
-Then, once the motor controller is found, Roborun+ will prompt you to read the controller configuration, select ’Yes,’ displayed in Figure 5.
+Then, once the motor controller is found, Roborun+ will prompt you to read the controller configuration and select ’Yes,’ displayed in Figure 5.

 Figure 5.
 Controller Found